 We are here to help!

-We know that applying for a visa for any foreign country can be complicated, so please contact us if you have any questions or need any help with your application and we will put you in contact with the UCT International Office pre-arrivals team.
+We know that applying for a visa for any foreign country can be complicated, so please contact us if you have any questions or need any help with your application.